How to be the best Personal Trainer

 You need to be able to apply the information from textbooks in a practical manner.
 It is essential to explain technical concepts in Layman's terms so that the client you are working with will understand.

-For example, a professional 100m sprinter may want to know about fast-twitch muscle fibers, and plyometric training, however, the average person does not want to know the specifics.
+For example, a professional 100-meter sprinter may want to know about fast-twitch muscle fibres and plyometric training; however, the average person does not want to know the specifics.
 It is about being able to adapt your message to suit each client's needs.
-This will come from experience, which leads me to my next principle.
+It will come from experience, which leads me to my following principle.

 Get As Many Experiences As Possible